spencerwilson/apollo-server-subscription-auth/README.md

 # Subscriptions in Apollo Server

-In [#1248](https://github.com/apollographql/apollo-server/issues/1248), discussion [#4690](https://github.com/apollographql/apollo-server/discussions/4690), and elsewhere, people have been unsure of how to do auth-related things on subscriptions with Apollo Server:
+In [#1248](https://github.com/apollographql/apollo-server/issues/1248), discussion [#4690](https://github.com/apollographql/apollo-server/discussions/4690), [#90](https://github.com/apollographql/graphql-subscriptions/issues/90) in graphql-subscriptions, and elsewhere, people have been unsure of how to do auth-related things on subscriptions with Apollo Server:

 1. When should authentication be performed?
 In `onConnect` or in the server's `context` resolver function?
 2. When + how should authorization policies be evaluated on a subscription?
 E.g., imagine a client requests to subscribe to `newMessages` on a private chat that they don't belong to.